julian-molina/Documentation/docs/pages/suite/suite-charting-space-hierarchy.md

 {"scale":"0"}
 ```

-{% include note.html content="The values entered via the designer and the charts are syncronized and stored in the node." %}
+{% include note.html content="The values entered via the designer and the charts are synchronized and stored in the node." %}